stephenajulu/stephenajulu.com/content/blog/what-are-daos-decentralized-autonomous-organizations-explained.md

 | Services offered are handled automatically in a decentralized manner (for example distribution of philanthropic funds). | Requires human handling, or centrally controlled automation, prone to manipulation. |
 | All activity is transparent and fully public. | Activity is typically private, and limited to the public. |

+DAO examples

+To help this make more sense, here are a few examples of how you could use a DAO:

+* A charity – you can accept membership and donations from anyone in the world and the group can decide how they want to spend donations.
+* A freelancer network – you could create a network of contractors who pool their funds for office spaces and software subscriptions.
+* Ventures and grants – you could create a venture fund that pools investment capital and votes on ventures to back.
+Repaid money could later be redistributed amongst DAO members.

 **Source:** [**Learn Something New Newsletter**](https://learnsomethingnew.substack.com/p/snippet-2-what-are-daos)

 Go check out the "[Learn Something New](https://learnsomethingnew.substack.com/)" Newsletter.